Our foot pain specialist in the Niles and Berwyn, Illinois, area can help you find relief from your foot or ankle pain.

-Plantar Fasciitis is the inflammation of the band of tissue ("plantar fascia") that connects your heel bone to your toe, and it one of the most common causes of heel pain.
+Plantar Fasciitis is the inflammation of the band of tissue (plantar fascia) that connects your heel bone to your toe, and it's one of the most common causes of heel pain.
 Those suffering from the condition commonly feel a sharp, stabbing pain at the heel upon standing up after long periods of rest - especially in the morning after getting out of bed.
 The pain generally subsides over time, but returns after sitting or standing in one place for a while.

 Who is at risk for developing Plantar Fasciitis?

-- Runners - exercise like running places a lot of stress on the heel and plantar fascia, which can cause micro tears in the tissue, leading to inflammation.
+- Runners - Exercises like running place a lot of stress on the heel and plantar fascia, which can cause micro tears in the tissue, leading to inflammation.

-- Older patients - atrophy of the heel pad causes wear and tear on the heel and plantar fascia.
-Plantar Fasciitis is most common in patients aged 40 - 60.
+- Older patients - Atrophy of the heel pad causes wear and tear on the heel and plantar fascia.
+Plantar Fasciitis is most common in patients aged 40 to 60.

-Treatment of plantar fasciitis includes prescribed stretching and specific exercises, rest, avoidance of high-impact exercise and activities, shoe modification, and in cases a short course of anti-inflammatory mediation.
+Treatment of plantar fasciitis includes prescribed stretching and specific exercises, rest, avoidance of high-impact exercise and activities, shoe modification, and in some cases, a short course of anti-inflammatory mediation.

 Always seek medical attention for any type of heel pain.
 Contact Dr. Parikh for a medical consultation.